Hitchhiking with Guardian Angels

 Even so, I was shortly behind the wheel of Edward’s Ford, flying along at 60, south through Illinois on Route 66.

-How I Survived Without Knowing What the Hell I Was Doing
+Surviving Hitchhiking with Guardian Angels and Not Knowing What the Hell I Was Doing

 Edward, I learned as we sped south through Illinois, was going to summer in Hot Springs, Arkansas, at a spa.
 A recent widower, he was going for a restorative summer after having his cancerous lung removed.